-Now, I don’t want to paint a horrible picture of what is one of the most useful features of human brain.
-This reflexive mechanism I just discussed or cognitive biases as they’re also called, are like keyboard shortcuts on our computers.
+Now, I don’t want to paint a horrible picture of the human brain’s most useful features.
+This reflexive mechanism I just discussed (or cognitive biases as they’re also called), is like keyboard shortcuts on our computers.
 They simplify routine learning and perception.

 But you must guard against these processes becoming your default mechanisms!
 As if you’re staying loyal to prior belief systems and thoughts just so your brain doesn’t have to “waste energy” looking for new ones – this is self-destructive.
 And self-deceptive.

 Self-deception by way of unexamined faulty thinking is no different than any other buffer that you may be resorting to – food, work, busyness, and what have you – to avoid addressing the real issues in plain sight.